irs1318dev/Fauxbot/Robot Programming Guide.md

 ### HardwareConstants
 Similar to the ```ElectronicsConstants``` and ```TuningConstants```, we also store some facts about the dimensions of the robot and the different parts of the robot as constants in the ```HardwareConstants``` class.
 This tends to include things like the diameter of the wheels and the width of the robot, which may be useful for calculations that need to be made during autonomous mode or for determining the robot's position and orientation on the field.

+### LoggingKeys
+Within mechanisms, we have a desire to log various bits of information about a mechanism's state in order to make it easier to set some of the tuning constants as well as debug hardware and software issues on the robot.
+This information is sent somewhere based on the robot's configuration, but typically these can be seen in the Smart Dashboard that runs on the Driver Station laptop while the robot is running.
+The ```LoggingKey``` enumeration contains the list of every bit of information that is logged during the running of the robot, along with the corresponding name that will be displayed in the log or on the dashboard.

 ### Driver
 The ```Driver``` is the actor that controls the robots.
 The ```Driver``` class triggers different Operations to occur based on the intent of the current actor that is controlling the robot (autonomous or user).